 10. Neverland from Peter Pan

 With the Lost Boys and Tinkerbell the fairy, Peter Pan never has to grow up thanks to Neverland.
 He can fight pirates, duel Captain Hook, elude the crocodile that ticks, and fly around to his heart’s content thanks to pixie dust.
 Neverland is both wild and seductive, a place full of amazing adventures.
+Think about what your characters need from their world—and then create it!

-There are so many other fictional worlds that deserve mention, but we don’t have room for them all.
+There are so many other fictional worlds that deserve a mention, but we don’t have room for them all.
 Check out Madeleine L’Engle, Suzanne Collins, Louis Lowry, and Margaret Atwood, to name a few, for more intriguing stories set in unique worlds.